ryardley/indexr/README.md

 This works but there are problems with this.
 * ES6 imports are declarative and meant for static analysis.
 * The function `require` is actually from the commonjs API and is not part of the ES6 modules spec and will eventually be deprecated.
+* You probably don't want your app to be synchronously blocking
+* If you try to code this asynchronously the rest of your code will be in a callback which is annoying.

 Simply put ES6 modules [cannot be dynamic](http://stackoverflow.com/questions/30340005/importing-modules-using-es6-syntax-and-dynamic-path).